eman7blue/numismatic-archeology/README.md

 ![Numismatic Archeology logo stylized in Minecraft font with coins below][logo]

-Numismatic Archeology is a mod that adds eight collectable coins that can be found throughout the world, including one in a new generated desert feature, called a buried hoard.
+Numismatic Archeology is a small collect-a-thon mod that adds eight collectable coins that can be found throughout the world, including one in a new generated desert feature, called a buried hoard.

 ## The Coins